ui.Chat

 Define a function to invoke when user input is submitted.

-Apply this method as a decorator to a function (fn) that should be invoked when the user submits a message.
-The function should take no arguments.
+Apply this method as a decorator to a function (fn

-2. Generate a response based on those messages.
+- Generate a response based on the user input.

 Parameters